Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Methodology

 \subsection{Contextualized Textual Information}

-Large language models have shown exceptional abilities in temporal modeling and understanding context.
-To leverage these capabilities, we propose an approach that models past information to enhance the contextualization of current action recognition.
-Specifically, given the location and $N$ previous actions, we use a prompt (as illustrated in Figure~\ref{fig:arc}) to provide context about prior events, thus modeling longer temporal dependencies.
+Large language models have shown exceptional abilities in temporal modeling and context understanding.
+To leverage these capabilities, we propose an approach that models past information to enrich the contextualization of ongoing actions, thereby improving action recognition performance.
+Specifically, given the location and $N$ previous actions, we use a prompt (as illustrated in Figure~\ref{fig:arc}) to provide contextual information, including dataset domain (e.g. an elderly person), environment (e.g. camera location) and prior events, thus modeling longer temporal dependencies.
 From the generated sentences, we extract feature vectors using DistilBERT~\cite{sanh2019distilbert}, a distilled variant of BERT~\cite{devlin2018bert}, which employs deep bidirectional transformer encoders for text comprehension.
 As for the video encoder, we utilize the class token to represent the entire input sequence, denoted as $m_{Txt}$.

-In addition to DistilBERT, we compare its performance against BERT and explore the use of LLMs for rephrasing to increase variability and enrich the data.
-Section~\ref{sec:ablation} presents results for different setups, including no rephrasing, and rephrasing using GPT-3.5~\cite{brown2020language} and Llama~3~\cite{dubey2024llama3herdmodels}, as well as an analysis of the optimal number of past actions and the impact of location information on contextualization.
+In addition to DistilBERT, we compare its performance against BERT and explore the use of LLMs for rephrasing to enhance data variability and richness.
+Section~\ref{sec:ablation} presents results for different setups, including no rephrasing, and rephrasing using GPT-3.5~\cite{brown2020language} and Llama~3~\cite{dubey2024llama3herdmodels}, as well as an analysis of the optimal number of past actions and the influence of location information on contextualization.